 Still Working Toward Consensus

 City of Knoxville Chief Policy Officer Erin Gill brought up the lack of consensus on some of the energy and building strategies.
 Steve Seifried said the value proposition of solar is a matter of perspective and debate amongst utility providers.
 There is agreement on the cost to install solar and that solar leads to lower distribution expenses and creates and retains jobs.
-However, the valuation of the environmental benefits of solar, according to Seifried, are more challenging.
+However, the valuation of the environmental benefits of solar, according to Seifried, is more challenging.

 Erin Rose asked Dr. New if he could frame his work in the frame of energy savings and low-income housing stock.
-He indicated that that was not happening too often that he could speak of, and that at the Department of Energy level there is a lot of discussion, but not investment or decision making.
+He indicated that that was not happening too often that he could speak of, and that at the Department of Energy level there is a lot of discussions, but not investment or decision making.
 In addition, he said that much of the work being done in the private sector is not shared, and that was one reason they wanted to share their energy modeling data, including the recently completed study for EPB.

 SACE’s own Maggie Shober then asked about funding for the EPB study and what was being done with the data currently.
 Dr. New indicated that the project had been funded over the past 3 years, costing over $1 million, with funds coming from the city and EPB.
 He said the project would wrap up at the end of September, and that EPB was using it for program formulation.
 Shober followed up by asking how ORNL measured emissions reductions, to which Dr. New responded that they used the EPA database with regional information.
 The discussion then turned to how the emissions intensity of electricity changes throughout the day and year depending on what power plants are running.